diogro/expressionVariance-manuscript/main.md

 # Results

+\vspace{0.5cm}

 ![Overview of the distribution of transcriptional variance across studies.
 (A) Heatmap showing the correlation in transcriptional variance across studies (as the Spearman correlation of gene expression standard deviations).
 Pairs of studies with more similar patterns of gene expression variance have higher correlations.
 Studies are shown in the same order as in SI fig. 1, panel A. (B) Distribution of the pairwise Spearman correlations between studies shown in the previous panel.
 (C) PCoA using the distance between studies derived from the pairwise correlations.
-There is no clear structuring of the studies with respect to their source, which is indicated by the colors.
 (D) Density plot of standard deviations after z-normalization.
 The inset plot shows the distribution of mean-centered standard deviations grouped by study without normalization.
 The corresponding rug plots show the location of the highest-ranking gene in standard deviation rank ([_hbb_]{.smallcaps}) (right, blue) and lowest ([_wdr33_]{.smallcaps}) (left, red).](figures/fig1.png){#fig:sd_corr}

 ## Data sets

 We use 57 publicly available human gene expression RNA-seq data sets which were derived from the publications listed in table \ref{tab1} of the [Methods](#Methods) section, and a complete metadata table for each study is available in the supporting information (SI data 1).
-We only use data sets that fulfilled the following conditions: samples came from bulk RNA-seq (and no single cell approaches), data sets were associated with a publication, sample-level metadata was available, and the post-filtering sample size was greater than 10.
+We only use data sets that fulfilled the following conditions: samples came from bulk RNA-seq (and no single cell approaches), data sets were associated with a publication, sample-level metadata was available, and the post-filtering sample size was greater than 10 (note that we did not included data from non-baseline/exposure/stimulated datasets).
 These data sets span 13 different tissue types and the post-filtering mean sample size we used for each data set was 390, with a median of 251, and ranged from 12 to 2931 samples.
 Several data sets were derived from two large consortia: GTEx [@GTEx2017-xb] and TCGA [@tcga2013-gx], and we note the origin of the data sets in the figures where appropriate.
 We refer to data sets and studies interchangeably, and so each tissue in GTEx is referred to as a different study.